dicebear/dicebear/apps/docs/pages/customize/tags/reference/index.md

 The tag grammar is `category` or `category:value`, each segment camelCase and alphanumeric.
 A variant holds at most 32 tags.

-## Animation

-The `animation` category covers the animation component of animated styles.
-It is a bare category without values: every animated variant carries the plain `animation` tag, and the static default variant carries no tag, so the animation stays off until you ask for it.

-- `['animation']` turns the animation on, at a random speed per seed.
-- `['!animation']` keeps the avatar static.
-A disallow wins, so it also overrides an `animation` in the same list.

-The speed steps are variants, not traits, so they carry no value tags.
-To pin a speed, set the `animationVariant` option (e.g. `animationVariant: 'slow'`), which is more specific than the filter and always wins.

 ## Planned categories